parker178912/solc-compile-select/README.md

 # solc-select&compile
-A tool to automatic detect solidity pragrama version and switch Solidity compiler versions.
+A tool to automatic detect solidity pragrama version, switch Solidity compiler versions and do compile.

 The tool is combine by two CLI utilities:
 - `solc-select`: manages installing and setting different `solc` compiler versions